littlehorse-enterprises/lh-quickstart-java/README.md

 docker run --name littlehorse -d -p 2023:2023 -p 8080:8080 ghcr.io/littlehorse-enterprises/littlehorse/lh-standalone:latest
 ```

 Using the local LittleHorse Server takes about 15-25 seconds to start up, but it does not require any further configuration.
 Please note that the `lh-standalone` docker image requires at least 1.5GB of memory to function properly.
-This is because it runs kafka, the LH Server, and the LH Dashboard (2 JVM's and a NextJS app) all in one container.
+This is because it runs Apache Kafka, the LittleHorse Server, and the LittleHorse Dashboard all in one container.

 ## Verifying Setup

-At this point, whether you are using a local Docker deployment or a private LH Cloud Sandbox, you should be able to contact the LH Server:
+At this point, whether you are using a local Docker deployment or a LittleHorse Cloud Sandbox, you should be able to contact the LittleHorse Server:

 ```sh
 >lhctl version